siyul-park/uniflow/docs/getting_started.md

 ### Start

 The `start` command initiates the runtime with node specifications for a specific namespace.
-The basic usage is as follows:
+Basic usage is as follows:

 ```sh
 ./dist/uniflow start --namespace default